verus-lang/verus/source/docs/guide/src/assert_by.md

 ## Underlying mechanism

 The way this works internally is as follows.
-Z3 is given the facts following from `P` as a premise when proving `F` but isn't given them for the rest of the proof.
+The solver is given the facts following from `P` as a premise when proving `F` but isn't given them for the rest of the proof.
 For instance, suppose `lemma_A` establishes fact `A` and `lemma_B` establishes fact `B`.
 Then